 Each tablet contains

-Orthosiphon aristatus (Java tea) ………… 250 mg
+Orthosiphon aristatus (Java tea) leaf extract ………… 250 mg

-Pregnancy and lactating mothers
+Pregnancy and lactation

 60 tablets per bottle